digital-work-lab/handbook/docs/10-lab/17_today-i-learned.md

 # 17 Today-I-Learned

 A collection of snippets, best practices, and learnings.
+May also include "computing tips" like [this](https://vandybgsa.github.io/handbook/computing.html){: target="_blank"}.

 <!-- Note: we may add more structure later / if necessary -->